dwarfman78/jcrypt/README.md

 When build is successful, resulting jars should be put in their respective target folders.

 Note that both cli and gui jars need the base library (jcrypt-metier.jar) to work.
 Please make sure that this jar is added to the classpath.

+Not that an .exe wrapper is available for Microsoft Windows here : https://github.com/dwarfman78/jcrypt/releases